 With the release of January 2018 data on March 12, 2018, the Current Employment Statistics (CES)

-State and Area program will convert to concurrent seasonal adjustment, which uses all available
+State and Area program converted to concurrent seasonal adjustment, which uses all available

 estimates, including those for the current month, in developing seasonal factors.
-Currently, the
+Previously, the

-CES program projects seasonal factors once a year during the annual benchmark process.
+CES State and Area program projected seasonal factors once a year during the annual benchmark process.

-CES State and Area current annual seasonal adjustment process requires 10 years of historical
+CES State and Area annual seasonal adjustment process required 10 years of historical

 sample data as the input to the X-13 ARIMA model to create forecasted factors that are used to